-314. Amount of tax from this assessment must be paid in full to avoid any punitive action.
+310. Amount of tax and penalty under subsection 41(8) if any, and due and payable from the taxable person from this assessment must be paid in full to avoid any punitive action.
 If the taxable person disagrees with the assessment, he has the right to appeal to the Director General on the assessment made.